sigp/lighthouse/book/src/suggested-fee-recipient.md

 # Suggested Fee Recipient

+*Note: these documents are not relevant until the Bellatrix (Merge) upgrade has occurred.*

-## Understanding the fee recipient
+## Fee recipient trust assumptions

 During post-merge block production, the Beacon Node (BN) will provide a `suggested_fee_recipient` to the execution node.
 This is a 20-byte Ethereum address which the EL might choose to set as the